 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is critical to understand that too high a MERV filter may also take more to operate your HVAC system.
-The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
+While a higher MERV number may provide better filtration efficiency, it is critical to understand that too high a MERV filter may also cost you more to operate your HVAC system.
+The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
 Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Filtration has changed considerably over the past ten years.
+Filtration has changed greatly over the past ten years.
 Originally, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
-But (in the words of Bob Dylan) the times they are a changing. the Wasatch Front region area homeowners expect their air filter to save children from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
+Today it’s a whole new ballgame. the Wasatch Front region area homeowners expect their air filter to save children from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!